Tutorial (Text Data Processing)#

 19 . .
 False

 The above example only deals with one sentence.
 Now we need to deal with all the sentences in all the classes.
-Below is a function to add a column with a Doc representation of the text column to the dataframe.
+We provide a add_spacy_doc function in the utility file to add a column with a Doc representation of the text column to the dataframe.
+Now we can add the spaCy tokens using the above function.
+This step will take some time since it needs to process all the sentences.
+So we added a progress bar using the tqdm package.

-df_with_nltk_tokens_and_spacy_doc = add_spacy_doc(answer_df_with_tokens)
+df_with_nltk_tokens_and_spacy_doc = add_spacy_doc(answer_df_with_tokens, nlp)

 display(df_with_nltk_tokens_and_spacy_doc)